Marigameo/Thiran-WebKit/README.md

 Important note :The main aim is to share the core functionalities and workflow.Some of the files like pdf's and images might be missing.Anyhow the core functionality will be full.

+For more information on what is Thiran and the mind behind this project - read the abstract.docx file